Caution: Bodybuilding Products Can Be Risky

 Bodybuilding Products May Contain Steroids

-Cara Welch, Ph.D., a senior advisor in FDA’s Office of Dietary Supplement Programs, explains that many of these bodybuilding products sold online as well as in retail stores, are labeled as “dietary supplements.”
-“In fact,” she says, “many of these products are not dietary supplements at all; they are illegally marketed, unapproved new drugs.”
-FDA has not reviewed these products for safety, effectiveness, or quality before these companies began marketing.
+The FDA found many of these bodybuilding products labeled as “dietary supplements” both online as well as in retail stores.
+Many of these products are not dietary supplements at all; they contain undisclosed or unproven ingredients and are illegally marketed, unapproved new drugs.
+The agency has not reviewed these products for safety, effectiveness, or quality before these companies began marketing.

-Some who use bodybuilding products engage in “stacking,” (watch video) using multiple products (including stimulants or products providing false assurances of liver protection) to enhance results or “gains.”
+Some who use bodybuilding products engage in “stacking,” which is when a person uses two or more bodybuilding products at once (including stimulants or products providing false assurances of liver protection) to enhance results or “gains.”
 These combinations may put consumers at greater risk for serious and life-threatening reactions.

 What to Do

-If you’re taking any body building products that claim to contain steroids or steroid-like substances, FDA recommends that you stop taking them immediately because of the potentially serious health risks associated with using them, CDR Miller says.
+If you’re taking any bodybuilding products that claim to contain steroids or steroid-like substances, the FDA recommends that you immediately stop taking them because of the potentially serious health risks associated with using them.
 The agency also recommends that you:

-- Talk to your health care professional about any body building products and/or ingredients you have taken or are planning to take, particularly if you are uncertain about those ingredients.
+- Talk to your health care professional about any bodybuilding products or ingredients you have taken, or are planning to take, particularly if you are uncertain about those ingredients.

 - Talk to your health care professional if you are experiencing symptoms possibly associated with these products, particularly nausea, weakness or fatigue, fever, abdominal pain, chest pain, shortness of breath, jaundice (yellowing of the skin or whites of the eyes), or brown or discolored urine.